onthebusiness/harelang.org/content/tutorials/introduction.md

       we're interested in is []u8, which is a "slice" of bytes containing the line we want to read.
 It can also return io::EOF, which indicates that the "end of file" was reached, or io::error, which indicates that an I/O error occurred.

+      Run the "haredoc io::error" command, and note the "!" *error flag* which prepends the signature, which signifies that io::error is an *error type*.
-The `!` operator deals with the error case as we described before.
-Encountering the end of the file, however, is not considered an error.
+      Now run the "haredoc io::EOF" command and note the absence of the "!" error flag.
+Encountering the end of the file is not considered an error.
+      The `!` in our program is an *error assertion operator*, which deals with the error case as we described before, leaving []u8 and io::EOF remaining.

       To address this, we use the `as` operator to interpret the value as if it were a []u8 &mdash; this is called a type assertion.
 Like other